appstud/Azot/README.md

     + (void)start:(NSString*)azotAppToken;

-Start analysis in the app.
+Start analysis in the app with video and medium confidentiality level.
 Call it in your app delegate.

 start:withVideo:andConfidentiality: